-The Division of Safety & Facilities aims to provide a safe and secure campus for all members of the university community.
+The George Washington University Police Department (GWPD) aims to provide a safe and secure campus for all members of the university community.
 This mission is achieved through active participation of all university members and partnerships with local law enforcement and the community.

-The Division of Safety and Facilities annually presents the university's campus crime statistics and security information based on information reported and received during the previous calendar year.
-GW's 2020 Annual Security and Fire Safety Report is provided in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act, also known as the Clery Act, and the Higher Education Opportunity Act.
+GWPD annually presents the university's campus crime statistics and security information based on information reported and received during the previous calendar year.
+GW's 2022 Annual Security and Fire Safety Report is provided in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act, also known as the Clery Act, and the Higher Education Opportunity Act.

-The 2020 report provides safety and security information for each of GW's campuses.
-Also included is information on the Division of Safety and Facilities, which includes the GW Police Department (GWPD), Environmental Health and Safety, and the Office of Advocacy & Support; policies and procedures for reporting crime; prevention and protection programs; fire safety; and other resources designed to assist in maintaining a safe GW community.
+The 2022 report provides safety and security information for each of GW's campuses.
+Also included is information on other GW units including but not limited to, Environmental Health and Safety, and the Office of Advocacy & Support; policies and procedures for reporting crime; prevention and protection programs; fire safety; and other resources designed to assist in maintaining a safe GW community.